3mdeb/96boards-docs-wiki/Getting-Started-Guild---2015.11.md

 The installation process will overwrite all contents of the eMMC memory.
 This will remove all installed software and all user files.
 Before updating the OS, make sure that you have saved any user files or data that you want to keep onto an SD Card or USB memory stick.
 Note that for this release you MUST first update the bootloader using the procedure described in [Board Recovery - Installing a Bootloader](#section-41).
 If you have not already done this then you will need to do so before proceeding.

 To install updates you will need a Linux PC with fastboot support.
-See [section here](#section-42) about how to that for your Linux PC.
+See [section here](#section-42) about how to do that for your Linux PC.

 Once fastboot is installed on the Linux PC proceed as follows: